- Chiropractic Care for Brain Health

 The interference that stress triggers can create hormonal shifts.
 Levels of your fight-or-flight hormone, adrenaline, stay fired up when they no longer serve you.
 So does your primary stress hormone, cortisol.

 Cortisol should be elevated in the morning and gradually taper throughout the day.
-When you struggle with near-constant stress, however, cortisol stays high when it shouldn’t be, impacting sleep levels and much more.19
+When you struggle with near-constant stress, however, cortisol stays high when it shouldn’t, impacting sleep levels and much more.19

 When your stress hormones stay turned on when they shouldn’t be on, they can contribute to chronic inflammation.
 This type of inflammation sticks around when it no longer helps your body.
 Heart disease, chronic pain, headaches, and many other health concerns are related to chronic stress.20